Duet3D/wiki-content/User_manual/Tuning/Duet_3_1HCL_tuning.md

 # Calibration and Tuning

-The 1HCL closed loop driver requires two types of tuning:
+The 1HCL closed loop driver requires the following:

 1. **Calibration** - Operations that must be performed before closed loop mode or assisted open loop mode (if supported) can be used
 1. **PID Tuning** - Adjusting the parameters of the PID control system to provide better response characteristics (e.g. reducing the steady-state error and preventing oscillation - see 'PID Control Systems' above)